aws-samples/alb-sso-mwaa/README.md

 The public subnets have direct access to the Internet.
 The private subnets have outbound access to the Internet via a NAT Gateway.
 VPC is connected to the relevant AWS services using VPC endpoints.
 VPC Flow Logs are enabled.

-The CDK context for each `MwaaVpc` is defined in each `MwaaEnvironments` array entry, as shown in the example below for two MWAA Environments named `Env1` and `Env2`, respectively:
+The CDK context for each `MwaaVpc` is defined in each `MwaaEnvironments` array entry, as shown in the example below for two Amazon MWAA Environments named `Env1` and `Env2`, respectively:

     "MwaaEnvironments": [
         {